Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Models

 which expresses the linear relation between the surface charge density and the surfactant density (\(\xi\)), considering that each surfactant molecule contributes with a charge \(ze\) at its extremity, located at a distance \(\delta\) from the nanoparticle surface.

-Figure~\ref{fig:u_vs_s_model_1} shows the contributions to the interaction energy between two nanoparticles with varying intersurface distance, as appearing in Model 1.
+Note that $\psi_{(R)}$ carries a dependence on particle size via the surface charge density, consistent with the expected behavior of the electric potential under changes in particle size.